G-Node/WinGIN/README.md

 ### Future work
 The following tasks are planned to be executed sometime post-initial release:
-1. Rolling the service into the GinClientApp application Nothing within the service _requires_ running it within a service context; this design was chosen at the start of implementation based on then-available information.
-It should be possible to implement its functionality within the desktop client; this would result in an overall cleaner project using the least amount of priviledge required
-2. Switching the WCF communication backend to use named pipes At the moment, the project is using HTTP-based methods to communicate.
+1. Switching the WCF communication backend to use named pipes At the moment, the project is using HTTP-based methods to communicate.
 While certainly straightforward and, within the context of a locally hosted and executed application, reasonably fast, it is also more open than it needs to be; using a named pipe would resolve this.